 X Will not use an indirect cost rate to calculate and charge indirect costs under the grant.
 Will calculate and charge indirect costs under the grant by applying a de minimis rate as provided by 2 CFR 200.414(f), as may be amended from time to time.
-Will calculate and charge indirect costs under the grant usin listed below, and each rate listed is included in an indirect of accordance with the applicable appendix to 2 CFR part 200 approved by the cognizant agency for indirect costs. cost rate proposal developed in Agency/Dept./Major Function Indirect cost rate Direct Cost Base BY: (Signature of Authorized Official) CREATED THE Monica Cepero COUNTY ADMINISTRATOR (Typed Name and Title of Authorized Official) OCT 1st VON 1915 COUNTY (Date) The state of the s
+Will calculate and charge indirect costs under the grant using the listed below, and each rate listed is included in an indirect cost ra accordance with the applicable appendix to 2 CFR part 200 and, approved by the cognizant agency for indirect costs. te proposal developed in Agency/Dept./Major Function Indirect cost rate Direct Cost Base BY: (Signature of Authorized Official) Monica Cepero COUNTY ADMINISTRATOR CREATED TO BE OCT 1st & (Typed Name and Title of Authorized Official) 1915 S (Date) The state of the s